> Canadian Packaging Labelling Law | CANADIAN COMPETITION LAW

 They also set out certain mandatory requirements for labelling, metric measurement declarations, bilingual product descriptions and the identity of dealers.

-In addition to the legislation, further detailed requirements are set out in related regulations.
-The Bureau has also provided related guidance in Enforcement Guidelines (Guide to the Consumer Packaging and Labelling Act and Regulations, Guide to the Textile Labelling and Advertising Regulations and Guide to the Precious Metals Marking Act and Regulations).
+Canada’s Competition Bureau has also provided related guidance in several Enforcement Guidelines (see: Guide to the Consumer Packaging and Labelling Act and Regulations (1999), Guide to the Textile Labelling and Advertising Regulations (2000) and Guide to the Precious Metals Marking Act and Regulations (2006)).

 CONSUMER PACKAGING AND LABELLING ACT

-In general, the federal Consumer Packaging and Labelling Act (CPLA) prohibits false or misleading representations on pre-packaged consumer products.
+In general, the federal Consumer Packaging and Labelling Act prohibits false or misleading representations on pre-packaged consumer products.
 The legislation includes a non-exhaustive list of what constitutes “false or misleading representations”.

 “Products” are defined broadly as any article that is or may be the subject of trade or commerce, including food.
-The CPLA applies to “dealers”, who are defined under the CPLA as retailers, manufacturers, processors or producers of a product (or importers or packagers of products).
+The Consumer Packaging and Labelling Act applies to “dealers”, who are defined under the CPLA as retailers, manufacturers, processors or producers of a product (or importers or packagers of products).

-The CPLA also prohibits dealers from importing or advertising prepackaged products unless certain labelling requirements are met, including product identity (common or generic name or function), product net quantity and the identity and the manufacturer’s principal place of business.
+The Consumer Packaging and Labelling Act also prohibits dealers from importing or advertising prepackaged products unless certain labelling requirements are met, including product identity (common or generic name or function), product net quantity and the identity and the manufacturer’s principal place of business.

-The CPLA also sets out certain mandatory bilingual labelling requirements.
+The Consumer Packaging and Labelling Act also sets out certain mandatory bilingual labelling requirements.
 In this regard, all mandatory label information must be in English and French, except that the manufacturer’s name and address may appear in either language.

-With respect to enforcement, the Bureau is responsible for administering and enforcing the provisions of the CPLA relating to non-food products.
-The Canadian Food Inspection Agency enforces the CPLA in relation to food products.
+Canada’s Competition Bureau is responsible for administering and enforcing the provisions of the Consumer Packaging and Labelling Act relating to non-food products.
+The Canadian Food Inspection Agency enforces the legislation in relation to food products.

-Penalties for contravening the CPLA include fines of up to $10,000.
-The CPLA also contains deeming provisions for corporate liability for acts committed by employees or agents and a director and officer liability provision, which provides that any officer, director or agent of the corporation who directed, authorized, assented to or acquiesced or participated in an offence is also a party to and guilty of the offence.
+The Consumer Packaging and Labelling Act also contains deeming provisions for corporate liability for acts committed by employees or agents and a director and officer liability provision, which provides that any officer, director or agent of the corporation who directed, authorized, assented to or acquiesced or participated in an offence is also a party to and guilty of the offence.

 PRECIOUS METALS MARKING ACT

-In general, the federal Precious Metals Marking Act (PMMA) prohibits false or misleading representations in relation to precious metal articles (articles made of silver, gold, palladium or platinum and alloys, including jewellery, hollow ware, watches, flatware, etc.).
+In general, the federal Precious Metals Marking Act prohibits false or misleading representations in relation to precious metal articles (articles made of silver, gold, palladium or platinum and alloys, including jewellery, hollow ware, watches, flatware, etc.).

-The PMMA also includes requirements for statements that an article is a precious metal article and for quality marks.
+The Precious Metals Marking Act also includes requirements for statements that an article is a precious metal article and for quality marks.

 TEXTILE LABELLING ACT

-All consumer textile articles identified in the Regulations and which are to be offered for sale in Canada must be labelled in accordance with the TLA and Regulations.
+All consumer textile articles identified in the Regulations under the Textile Labelling Act and which are to be offered for sale in Canada must be labelled in accordance with the TLA and Regulations.

 SERVICES AND CONTACT